 The Labour Force Survey is based on a two-stage stratified cluster sample.
 Clusters are the enumeration districts at the first stage and households at the second stage.
-In the first stage 2 438 enumeration districts are selected with probability proportional to the population in the districts.
-In the second stage eight households are sampled with a systematic random sample from each primary sampling unit (PSU).
+In the first stage 2 446 enumeration districts) are selected with probability proportional to the size.
+In the second stage within each primary sampling unit (PSU) a randomly equal number of eight households are selected.